Yantiomene/blood-/README.md

 Acceptance Criteria
 - All current user flows work in the Next app (login, profile, donation requests, blogs, messaging).
 - No reliance on app/pages; route protection via middleware verified.
+- Testing Gate: Unit and integration tests (and smoke E2E where needed) for frontend flows exist and pass locally and in CI.

 ---